July 15, 2015

 Learn about the effects of this tool on PR professionals

-Have you ever clicked on a link to read an article, only to realize that at some point you actually started to read an advertisement?
-If you’re not careful, you may also find that the link you click after a search is really just an advertisement for a company trying to use your interest in a topic to sell you a product or service.
+Have you ever clicked on a link to read an article, only to realize that you actually started to read an advertisement?
+If you’re not careful, you may find that the link you click after a search is really just an advertisement for a company trying to use your interest to sell a product or service.

-These tactics are called native advertising and it’s just another tool used by advertising departments to capture consumers in different parts of the sales cycle.
+These tactics are called native advertising, and it’s just another tool advertising departments use to capture consumers in different parts of the sales cycle.
 It’s also having an effect on PR professionals.
 Before you decide to condemn or commend this technique, it’s important to understand more about it and how it relates to a comprehensive content strategy.

 Types of native advertising

 In addition to native advertising that appears to fit within the content or above search results, there are several other types you may recognize.
 They can look like videos, articles, reports, or pictures.

 Regardless of their form, they are all paid placements designed to look like they belong there.
 Different types include:

 Recommendation link – typically uses phrases such as “in case you missed it” or “recommendations from around the web”